ssasy-auth/extension/README.md

 <img src="./extension/assets/logo.png" width="150">
 <br><br>

-`ssasy-ext` is a browser extension that provides a secure and practical alternative to federated identities and passwords using public key cryptography.
+`ssasy-ext` is a browser extension that offers a secure, usable and scalable alternative to existing password and federation-based user authentication schemes.

-## Why use `ssasy`?
+The extension is built on top of `ssasy`, a self-sovereign user authentication scheme that leverages public key cryptography to generate, store and retrieve credentials.

+To learn more, visit the [ssasy repository](https://github.com/this-oliver/ssasy).

+## why does `ssasy-ext` exist?

 Nowadays, the average internet user is registered to dozens of websites.
 Each of these websites requires a password.
 This means that the average internet user has to remember dozens of passwords.